-Signal Name (1) Direction Description Clocks tx_usrclk_out Out This clock output is to be used to drive the tx_usrclk_in in other 64-bit JESD204 PHY configurations when sharing.
-Frequency = serial line rate/33 rx_usrclk_out Out This clock output is to be used to drive the rx_usrclk_in in other 64-bit JESD204 PHY configurations when sharing.
-Frequency = serial line rate/33 tx_core_clk_out Out This clock output is to be used to drive the tx_core_clk when connected to a Xilinx JESD204 IP.
-Frequency = serial line rate/66 rx_core_clk_out Out This clock output is to be used to drive the rx_core_clk when connected to a Xilinx JESD204 IP.
+Signal Name (1) Direction Description Clocks tx_core_clk In Core clock used to drive txusrclk and txuserclk2 of transceiver.
+Frequency = serial line rate/66 rx_core_clk In Core clock used to drive rxusrclk and rxuserclk2 of transceiver.
 Frequency = serial line rate/66 drp_clk In Dynamic Reconfiguration Port (DRP) clock. cpll_refclk In Reference clock for the Transceiver Channel PLL. qpll0/1_refclk In Reference clock for the Quad Common PLL(s). commonM_qpll0_clk_out Out Clock output from the QPLL (Quad M).
 Only present when QPLL0 is enabled. commonM_qpll0_refclk_o ut Out Reference clock output from the QPLL (Quad M).
-Only present when QPLL0 is enabled.
+Only present when QPLL0 is enabled. commonM_qpll0_lock_out Out Lock output from the QPLL0 (Quad M).
+Only present when QPLL0 is enabled. commonM_qpll1_clk_out Out Clock output from the QPLL (Quad M).
+Only present when QPLL1 is enabled. commonM_qpll1_refclk_o ut Out Reference clock output from the QPLL (Quad M).
+Only present when QPLL1 is enabled. commonM_qpll1_lock_out Out Lock output from the QPLL1 (Quad M).
+Only present when QPLL1 enabled.